 High lateral spatial resolution: <20-50 nm

 Potential problems with extremely rough or oddly shaped samples, solutions, or low viscosity liquids

 In conclusion, EAG offers NanoIR services combining the nanometer scale spatial resolving capabilities of AFM with the chemical characterizing capabilities of infrared spectroscopy.
 Moreover, you can count on fast turnaround times, accurate data and person-to-person service, ensuring you understand the information that you receive.

-Contact us today for your needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your NanoIR needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.